US Federal Loan – Consumer information

 Facilities and services available to students with disabilities

 Students should be aware of disability support and that any related additional costs can be included in their Cost of Attendance when applying for Federal or private loans.
+You can find out about the support provided to disabled students on our Disability Support page.

 Cost of attendance